 Take Me There on Ultimate Dolomites and Hiking in the Cortina Dolomites

 In Incan mythology, apu was a word used to describe spirits within mountains, as well as the mountains themselves.
 Mountains offered the Incas a way to connect with the most powerful gods in the heavens, with apu spirits serving as protectors.
-The phenomenal Cordillera Huayhuash in Peru consists of six peaks over 20,000 feet, including Peru’s tallest mountain, Huascarán—named after Huáscar, a 16th century Inca emperor.
+The phenomenal Cordillera Blanca in Peru consists of more than 70 peaks over 18,000 feet, including Peru’s tallest mountain, Huascarán (22,204′)—named after Huáscar, a 16th century Inca emperor.
 Its history of being shaken by numerous earthquakes over centuries has made it the main character of countless ancient myths.
 In this staggering landscape of Andean peaks soaring above the clouds, it’s easy to feel a sense of awe, wonder, and respect for the celestial spirits they may hold.

 Croagh Patrick, Ireland